 In 1915, Theodore Roosevelt spoke to a sold out audience at the Academy of Music.His talk, The River of Doubt, described his dangerous exploration of the Amazon River.
 100 years later, this Annual Dinner continnued the legacy by honoring Paul Rosolie for his exploration of the Amazon River.
-A Brazilian feast was prepared at Chima Restaurant in Philadelphia.
+A Brazilian feast was prepared at Chima Restaurant in Philadelphia on November 10, 2015.

 Very few chefs world wide are acclaimed with the title, Iron Chef.
 The Geographical Society invited guests to wine and dine with Philadelphia’s own Iron Chef, Jose Garces.
 He selected a five course feast from his favorite recipes of Ecuador, Peru, Chile, Mexico, Cuba and Spain.
-The delicious dinner was held at his JG Domestic Restaurant in the Cira Centre Building.
+The delicious dinner was held at his JG Domestic Restaurant in the Cira Centre Building on September 17, 2013.

-We commemorated a dinner the Society hosted 100 years ago to honor Peary for reaching the North Pole on April 6, 1909.
-It was at the same location, the present day Park Hyatt at the Bellevue’s elegant Rose Garden.
+GEO commemorated the dinner hosted 100 years ago to honor Peary for reaching the North Pole on April 6, 1909.
+It was at the same location, the at the Bellevue’s elegant Rose Garden.
 Michael Robinson, author of The Coldest Crucible: Arctic Exploration and American Culture, spoke on “Arctic Fever.”
 We joined celebrity guests at this glacially “cool” event which included selections from the 1909 dinner menu, re-created by the hotel’s executive chef.

 The Geographical Society and its members were strong supporters of Robert E. Peary’s explorations, including the Auxiliary Expedition of 1894 which returned crew members, Mrs. Peary, and her infant daughter to the U.S. Peary was awarded our Elisha Kent Kane gold medal in 1902 and this specially-struck gold medal (right) for his attainment of the North Pole in 1909.